top of page

 Germany would not have won the war even if they hadn’t attacked Russia.
 Their supplies were critically short and the Allies were making gains on them by the day.
 But Germany did hasten the ending of the war by deciding to poke the Russian bear in an act of betrayal so severe that it made the Russians look honorable.

-Adolf Hitler had never disguised his intentions with regards to the Russians.
+By all accounts, Hitler did not trust Stalin.
+The "Non-Aggression Pact" that Hitler signed with Russia made both countries feel uneasy.
+Hitler couldn't afford a war on multiple fronts.
+In 1940, Hitler believed he would rule Western Europe long enough to then turn on Russia.
+Defeating Russia would turn Germany into a superpower that would rival the United States.
 He considered the vast open spaces and resources of Russia to be the prize that would help Germany to rise to the top.
-He refused to listen to his generals advice and invaded Russia anyway.
-He named it Operation ‘’Barbarossa’’, and it was one of history’s biggest mistakes.
+He refused to listen to his generals' advice and invaded Russia anyway.
+He named it Operation ‘’Barbarossa, and it was one of history’s biggest mistakes.

 Stalin refused to consider a Hitler betrayal.
-There is a contentious peace between the two but when Churchill had MI-5 Intelligence that detailed a turn on Russia, Stalin wouldn't believe it .
-His mistrust towards everyone would be his own undoing.
+There was a contentious peace between the two, but when Churchill had MI-5 Intelligence that detailed a turn on Russia, Stalin wouldn't believe it.
+His mistrust toward everyone would be his own undoing.
 When it comes to murder, Stalin was a depraved madman with the same blood-lust of his German counterpart.
 Had they remained united, the two of them together would have unleashed a wave of terror on an unimaginable scale.

 In early July 1941, over 300,000 Russians were surrounded.
-The Germans looked as if they calculated right.
+The Germans looked as if they had calculated correctly.
 On July 22nd, they stood outside Leningrad.
 But the Russians fought them off.
 And they continued to fight them off through much of the fall.
-Stalin was worried the Japanese might surprise him and attack Siberian front.
+Stalin was worried the Japanese might surprise him and attack the Siberian front.

-With Japan, preparing for war in the pacific, gave Stalin their word that they wouldn’t attack Siberia.
-That released 30,000 new and well trained Russian troops to support the key cities of Moscow.
-Germany was only nineteen miles from Red Square.
+Japan, preparing for war in the Pacific, gave Stalin their word that they wouldn’t attack Siberia.
+That released 30,000 new and well-trained Russian troops to support the key cities of Moscow.
+German forces were only nineteen miles from Red Square.
 While winter had held Hitler in check, he believed the spring would be more benevolent.

-On March 23, 1943, I was called into service, We were sent to Camp Roberts for basic training.
-We were sent to Officers Candidate School.
-You go through a lot of Basic Trainings, often two and three of the same trainings in a day, and then you are given mental exams too.
-In our ninth week it was discovered we had been sent to the WRONG camp!
+On March 23, 1943, I was called into service.
+We were sent to Camp Roberts for basic training.
+We were sent to Officer Candidate School.
+You go through a lot of Basic Training, often two and three of the same training in a day, and then you are given mental exams too.
+In our ninth week, it was discovered we had been sent to the WRONG camp!
 We should have been sent to Camp Abbott and so we essentially lost nine weeks.
-They sent us to Abbot where we had to start all over again.
+They sent us to Abbott, where we had to start all over again.
 And that quite possibly separated us from many of the other regiments.
-We were a tight-group and we knew how to be tough…and believe me, we would need every bit of it.
+We were a tight group and we knew how to be tough…and believe me, we would need every bit of it.

 I was in the 1326 Regiment, reporting to Lt.
 Col Frank Lilack.
-He was a professor at John Hopkins, a real impressive man.
+He was a professor at Johns Hopkins, a real impressive man.
 We were builders and rebuilders.
 Everywhere we went, we were repairing busted roads or building others that would support the weight of our tanks.
-We built guardrails to keep the jeeps from sliding off the roads because in the cold they would get slushy and you had to get the most out of your tires.
+We built guardrails to keep the jeeps from sliding off the roads because, in the cold, they would get slushy and you had to get the most out of your tires.

 Meeting Patton